joeclark-phd/alpha/README.md

 alpha
 =====

-E-commerce team project
-1st change bishes!
+This file is for the CIS355 E-commerce project team - Project Alpha.
+The team members include:
+1.Amanda Benjamin
+2.
+3.